The author of this article is an ex-adult education lecturer and retired expat who has lived in France since 2001.

 Old Enamel Tub

 Below is another scavenged container in the form of an old enamel tub that had rusted through at the bottom.
 It now contains primarily busy Lizzie and petunias.

 And here is a picture of a discarded Victorian iron bath.
 Old baths make wonderful planters to decorate an area in a garden where there is no flowerbed.
 The plug hole is all that's needed for drainage.

 This particular photograph shows my bath full of petunias, broken off bits of plants that are forming new ones, and some morning glory.
 The morning glory was acquired by the grace of my neighbour, and it grows like nobody's business given the right conditions.
 It is just starting to come into flower.
 It's a climbing plant really but it looks lovely here.

-As you look through the photographs shown on this hub, you will see that 'geraniums or pelargoniums' feature in a lot of them.
+First, a note on wording: As you look through the photographs in this article, you will see that "geraniums or pelargoniums" feature in a lot of them.
 Like a lot of people, I often refer to geraniums when I actually should say pelargoniums.
-The label 'geranium' is often erroneously applied when a geranium in fact is a different plant altogether.
+The label "geranium" is often erroneously applied when a geranium in fact is a different plant altogether.
 One principal difference is that a geranium can survive frost whereas a pelargonium cannot.